msmfa/calculator/README.md

 ## Calculator App
-Building a calculator without any frameworks or libraries...
+Built a calculator without any frameworks or libraries.

 ## Deployment
 *...link to site/what to download/what to install